7 Easy Ways to Make Your DIY Fall Flowers Amazing

 - Dipper gourds: Add a lot of unique shape and texture.

 - Mini gourds are great for place settings or laying in an ironstone bowl.

-- Cheese gourds have a “pumpkin” look to them and are perfect for adding extra texture.
+- Apple gourds have a “pumpkin” look to them and are perfect for adding extra texture.
 Get one or two to mix with your other dried gourds for a really organic look.

 - Medium gourds like these are perfect for styling a dough bowl or sitting on a shelf.
 They can add some height and interest to your styling, while still having a simple fall look.